Stop Pastoral Abuse

 Rick Grisham's eldest son of his second marriage, Jonathan, was contacted by his half-sisters and given the court documents, birth and marriage certificates, pictures, and many other supporting documents.
 This supported the claim he had been married prior to his current wife.

-The court records were forwarded to his Pastor who upon investigation, removed him from the church and advised the church on his past as a pedophile.
+The court records were forwarded to his Pastor who, upon investigation, removed him from the church and advised the church of his past as a pedophile.
 The Bible states that "the truth shall set you free..."
 If Rick Grisham had been honest about his past and truthful about his repentance, he might still have a church home.

 If you have any updates concerning this abuser, please contact us.
 Pray that his victims will find closure and that any other victims will have the courage and fortitude to speak out.